ceejbot/polyclay-levelup/README.md

 Widget.setStorage(options, polyclay.LevelupAdapter);
 ```

 The Levelup object is available at `obj.adapter.db`.
+The objects store is a [level-sublevel](https://github.com/dominictarr/level-sublevel) object at `obj.adapter.objects`.
 The attachments data store is available at `obj.adapter.attachdb`.
+Sublevel is used to namespace keys so you can safely re-use a leveldb database you're using for other purposes.
+Note that this adapter requires json encoding.